On the Complementarity of Shared Electric Mobility and Renewable Energy Communities: Optimization Framework and Key Assumptions

 \subsubsection{EV and CS operational constraints}

-Electric vehicles are modelled as batteries with intermittent availability whose charging power can be adjusted when standing at the deposit stations before the next ride: \allowdisplaybreaks{ } In this work, both Grid-to-Vehicle and Vehicle-to-Grid (V2G) capabilities are considered and the power fed to or extracted from EVs at deposit charging stations, $s \in \mathcal{N}^{CS}$, are limited to the car power ratings, $\overline{P}^{EV}_{n} = \sum_{k\in\mathcal{K}^{EV}}\overline{P}^{EV}_k\delta^{EV}_{n,k}$, and their presence at that specific location as written in \eqref{eq:Op1}.
-The bilinear product of binary variables, $\delta^{EV}$ and $\delta^{state}$ on the right-hand side of the constraint can be linearized using state-of-the-art techniques \cite{Ashgari2022optiLinear}.
-From \eqref{eq:Op2}-\eqref{eq:Op3} multiple EVs from the fleet can be connected to the same charging facility, but their joint consumption/injection is therefore limited to the maximum power of the station, $\overline{P}^{CS}_{n,b} = \sum_{k\in\mathcal{K}^{CS}} \overline{P}^{CS}_{k} \delta^{CS}_{s,b,k}$.
-The EV power consumption directly affects the evolution of the vehicle state-of-charge, $s^{EV}_{n,t}$ via \eqref{eq:Op4}\footnote{The initial state-of-charge of the year is fixed at EVs capacity.}.
-The two others terms refer to the consumed energy during its usage by customers and the energy filled during the trip, both terms being included in the evolution equation at the return time (i.e., $\mathcal{R}^{ret}_t:= \{r \in \mathcal{R} |t = t^{{ret}}_{r}\}$) as the rides temporal dynamics are not modelled.
-The EV's battery state-of-charge is bounded above by the battery capacity, $\overline{E}_n$, defined similarly to the power rating, and below by a minimum fraction of it, $\alpha^{min}$, using \eqref{eq:Op5}. \eqref{eq:Op6} imposes that, at departure time of assigned rides, $t^{dep}_r$, a minimum fraction of the battery, $\alpha^{dep}$, must be available.
-Finally, the energy volume charged away is limited in \eqref{eq:Op7} based on the typical public charging station rating, $\overline{P}^{away}$ and the trip duration as $\overline{E}^{away}_r=\overline{P}^{away} \cdot (t^{\text{ret}}_r - t^{\text{dep}}_r)\Delta t$.
+Electric vehicles are modelled as bidirectional batteries with intermittent availability whose exchanged power can be adjusted when standing at the deposit stations before the next ride: \allowdisplaybreaks{ }

+The power fed to, $p^{{EV,ch}}_{n,t}$, or extracted from EVs, $p^{{EV,dch}}_{n,t}$, at deposit charging station are limited by their availability and their power ratings, $\overline{P}^{EV}_{n}$ via \eqref{eq:Op1}.
+The EV SOC evolves with the power exchanged at the CS considering an efficiency $\eta$, but also the consumed energy during its usage by customers, and the energy filled during the trip in \eqref{eq:Op2}.
+Both terms are included in the evolution equation at the return time (i.e., $\mathcal{R}^{ret}_t:= \{r \in \mathcal{R} |t = t^{{ret}}_{r}\}$) as the rides temporal dynamics are not modelled.
+The EV's SOC is bounded by its capacity, $\overline{E}_n$, and a minimum level, $\underline{E}_n$, using \eqref{eq:Op3}. \eqref{eq:Op4} imposes that, at departure time, $t^{dep}_r$, a minimum fraction of the battery, $\alpha^{dep}$, must be available.
+Finally, the energy charged away is limited in \eqref{eq:Op5} based on the typical public charging station rating, $\overline{P}^{away}$ and the trip duration as $\overline{E}^{away}_r=\overline{P}^{away} \cdot (t^{\text{ret}}_r - t^{\text{dep}}_r)\Delta t$.
+Similarly, constraints \eqref{eq:Op6} to \eqref{eq:Op8} represent the operation of a static BSS.
+Finally, constraint \eqref{eq:Op9} computes the net power that is exchanged with the distribution network at the deposit location, which is bounded by the CS power ratings in \eqref{eq:Op10}.